top of page

 12. Respiratory Support (Kasa and Shwasa) Barbarine reduces respiratory congestion and inflammation, making it effective against cough (Kasa) and asthma-like symptoms (Shwasa).

-You Can Buy this product On Amazon:
+You Can Buy this product on Amazon:

 https://amzn.to/3PmAeFd